What Your Calendar Says About Your Leadership Style, Priorities and Values

 About Christie Berger, MBA, PCC

 Christie is a certified executive coach and leadership development consultant.
-In addition to her private coaching practice of 10 years, Christie serves as Head of Executive Coaching for Belmont University, Center for Executive Education and collaborates with a variety of global consulting firms.
+In addition to her private coaching practice of over 10 years, Christie served as Head of Executive Coaching for Belmont University, Center for Executive Education and has collaborated with a variety of global firms.
 Christie encourages her clients to push their growing edges in order to accelerate performance and reach their leadership potential.
 To learn more about Christie visit christieberger.com.